alanmacdoug/astrowind/src/pages/terms.md

 _Last updated_: September 12, 2026

-These terms govern your use of this website, operated by MacDougall Systems (sole trader, based in Scotland).
+These terms govern your use of this website, operated by MacDougall Email (sole trader, based in Scotland).
 By using the site you accept them.

 ## Use of the Site